 This is the amount prescribed by legislation, that local authorities have to set aside annually to repay their capital debt.
-The minimum is 4% of outstanding debt for the General Fund.
-There is no longer a statutory requirement to repay HRA debt but the Council continues to make voluntary contributions equivalent to the 2% statutory requirement in force prior to 1 April 2005.
+There is no statutory requirement to provide for the repayment of HRA debt but the Council makes voluntary contributions equivalent to the debt repayment schedule.